mevansam/openstack-cookbook/README.md

     [website](http://logstash.net/).
 Untar it to a known location and ensure that the ```[logstash home dir]/bin``` folder is added to the PATH environment variable.

-  To start and stop Chef-Zero
+  To start Chef-Zero
   ```
   $ scripts/start_chef_zero.sh
   ```
-  To stop and stop Chef-Zero
+  To stop Chef-Zero
   ```
   $ scripts/stop_chef_zero.sh
   ```